Updated: Jun 11

 Double letters in words (embarrass, illegible, and committee)

 Multiple thin letters within the same word (filling, Illicit, and definite)

 Certain text styles that increase the challenges of proofreading (such as block capitals and italics)

-Punctuation needs to be not only correct, but also consistent.
+Punctuation needs to be not only correct but also consistent.
 If you use single quotation marks, do not switch to double quotation marks anywhere within the same document.
-Also, quotations marks come in “pairs,” as do dashes and brackets.
+Also, quotation marks come in “pairs,” as do dashes and brackets.
 Writers commonly, and mistakenly, omit the second one.
 And be mindful of whether or not you are including a space within each quotation mark.
 Lastly, check for consistent hyphenation in commonly used terms.

 A thorough search for terms that are both frequently used and capitalized is also an essential step in the proofreading process.

 Writers have a tendency to read what they think is there, not what’s really there.
 A vital part of effective proofreading includes checking sentences that consist of multiple smaller words (such as “if it is in the…”).

 There can also be a tendency to overlook repeated words when they span two lines, so be sure to check the ends and beginnings of lines carefully.